-If you’re reading this, it means you’ve survived 2020 and 2021.
+If you’re reading this, it means you’ve survived the year.
 And if you’ve survived thus far, it means you’re well aware that life can get pretty dang dark.
 It’s all too tempting to become cynical and jaded, but at the end of the day, I’m a firm believer that light and love are still quietly present.
 Small miracles are found all around us.
 They’re found when kind strangers lend a hand.
 When a beloved pet makes it home safe.
 When a life is nearly lost, but decides it’s not quite finished.
 Too old to believe in miracles?
-Well, keep reading, because all of the heartwarming, unexplainable stories below are true.
+Well, keep reading, because all of the heartwarming, unexplainable Christmas magic stories below are true.

 1. When Christmas arrives by balloon.

 In 2011, Rosa Cardenas de Reyes’s husband had been unemployed for some time.
 The family couldn’t afford presents for Christmas, so Rosa fell back on an old tradition; sending notes to Santa by balloon!
 She helped her five year old daughter, Helen, write a letter, attached it to two helium balloons, and set it free.
 More than 500 miles later, the note was delivered to a ranch in Northern California.
 The owner of the ranch, Lane Sanderson, discovered the letter with his son, had the note translated, and got to work.

 His wife and daughter shopped for clothes and a doll, wrapped them up, and sent them to the Reye’s family.
 Helen was thrilled, and Rosa was moved to tears.
 In an interview with the Auburn Reporter, she said, “I was very much surprised.
 It is like a miracle happened, a Christmas miracle.”